GACJ/callingitround/content/docs/supplemental_skills/4_getting_practice/index.md

 This problem is really tough!
 As one of the co-creators of Ringing Room, I see e-mails about this all the time from ringers --- you are certainly not alone if you feel this way.
 A common email might go like this:

 "I'd really love to use Ringing Room, but I'm so worried about messing up in front of my tower or wasting their time teaching me.
-Is there any solo practice mode on Ringing Room?"
+Is there any solo practice mode on Ringing Room?"[^1]

 I think a useful first approach is to think about why you feel this way.
 Is your local tower (or perhaps just one or two local ringers) prone to rudeness when something doesn't go quite right, and have you had poor experiences with trying new things in front of them before?
 Or do you strongly dislike the feeling of being imperfect in front of others, even if they are perfectly friendly about it?